akshatvaidya/MaxConnect-4/README.md

 # MaxConnect-4
-This is a connect 4 game I developed for in my Artificial Intelligence class at UTA.
+This is a connect 4 game I developed for my Artificial Intelligence class at UTA.

 Programming language used - Java